calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-hardware-overview.md

 ![aeiou](/assets/images/CvG-v0.4-drivers-uninstalled.jpg)
 ![aeiou](/assets/images/CvG-v0.4-drivers-installed.jpg)

+### *High voltage operation*

+A dedicated motor voltage supply can be used to power M0, M1, M2, and M3 for certain high performance applications.

+Voltage switching is accomplished by using pairs of fuse slots to connect a motor driver bank to either the main 24V supply or the dedicated (up to 48V) motor supply, which should be wired up to the power-in screw terminals labeled '24-48V MOTOR / GND'.
+The fuse pair marked [0-1] connects power to the two integral TMC2160 drivers (M0, M1) and the fuse pair marked [2-3] connects power to the driver expansion mounting slots (M2, M3).

+**Do not** attach both fuses in a fuse pair together as this will short the main and motor power supplies together and may destroy power supplies connected to both.
+In addition, **do not** connect the M2-M3 ports to an external power supply that exceeds the voltage ratings of the installed drivers — it's very likely that if you have drivers other than TMC2160 on a 48V power supply that they will be destroyed and you will not have a good hardware experience.

+*Tip: to remove fuses, gently pull them out of the socket with pliers.
+To install fuses, first install them partially by hand, then use a large flat object like a table edge to push the fuse down into its fully seated position.*

 ### Low power motors

 The board contains four TMC2208 drivers for powering low power stepper motors, such as Z-axis drives and extruders (up to 1A).
+They are run off the primary 24V power supply.

 ![aeiou](/assets/images/CvG-v0.4-tmc2208.jpg)